 What’s Being Done About Drunk Drivers?

 Sobriety checks are used to assess whether or not someone is intoxicated.
-On rare occasions, police officers will conduct traffic arrests on the presumption that a driver is drunk (the officer can sometimes discern this from a suspected driver’s terrible driving).
-The officer may demand that the driver complete a field sobriety test to check for intoxicated for intoxication.
+On rare occasions, police officers will make traffic arrests based on the idea that a driver is drunk.
+The officer can sometimes tell this based on how badly the driver is driving.
+The officer may demand that the driver complete a field sobriety test to check for intoxication.

-In most situations, an officer will ask for authorization to perform the said tests.
-Walking in a straight line (heel-toe), standing on one foot while counting aloud, and letting the suspect following a pen with their eyes are all examples.
-The officer might use a Breathalyzer, or in some cases, take the suspected driver to a hospital for a urinalysis.
+In most situations, an officer will ask for authorization to perform the tests.
+All examples involve walking in a straight line (heel-toe), standing on one foot while counting aloud, and letting the suspect follow a pen with their eyes.
+The officer might use a breathalyzer or, in some cases, take the suspected driver to a hospital for a urinalysis.

 Can a Driver Refuse?